honojs/hono/README.md

 - Tiny - use only standard API.
 - Portable - zero dependencies.
 - Flexible - you can make your own middlewares.
-- Optimized - for Cloudflare Workers.
+- Optimized - for Cloudflare Workers and Fastly Compute@Edge.

 ## Install